 Synthetic-enabled ActiveGate Chromium update

-For instructions on updating Chromium on Linux, see Browser monitors in private locations.
+For instructions on updating Chromium on Linux, see Create a private Synthetic location.

 Ubuntu 12.04 reached the end of Extended Security Maintenance in April 2019.
 Consequently, starting with ActiveGate version 1.183 it's no longer supported.
 See vendor information.